 The third through tenth floors of the Smith and Casey buildings are not connected but have identical layouts.
 The floor-to-floor elevation is 8'-8".
-There is a total of 31 meal plans per tower, totaling 62 per floor for eight floors resulting in 496 meal plans for the third through tenth floors of Smith and Casey.
-The Smith-Casey towers have a total of 561 meal plans.
+There is a total of 31 beds (with meal plans) per tower, totaling 62 beds per floor for eight floors resulting in 496 beds with required meal plans for the third through tenth floors of Smith and Casey.
+The Smith-Casey towers have a total of 560 beds (with meal plans).
 The typical suite has two students sharing a bedroom and living area with a bathroom with a toilet, sink, and shower.
 The Casey Tower also offers a Gender Inclusive special interest housing option.